Effective Date: March 14, 2019

 Organizations and individuals who engage in financial transactions to purchase paid services are asked to provide additional information, such as the personal and financial information required to process those transactions.
 In each case, we only collect as much information as is necessary or appropriate given the type of interaction.
 We do not disclose personally identifying information other than as described below.
 And you can always refuse to supply personally identifying information, with the caveat that it may prevent you from engaging in certain activities or being able to receive and use the Software and Services.

 If you send us a request, such as emailing us for support, we reserve the right to publish it (absent any personally identifying information) in order to help us clarify or respond to your request or help other users.

 In the process of supporting our Services, we may discover personally identifiable information associated with your account.
-The only personally identifiable information we may discover during the support process without your consent includes your email address and the names of any organizations to which you belong.
+The only personally identifiable information we may discover during the support process without your consent includes your email address .
 Any further information will not be discovered without your consent.

 In the process of supporting our Services, we may need to investigate the data within your account, including data you have entered into private workspaces.
 If this occurs, we will always request your explicit permission before looking at the data in your account.

 INFORMATION YOU CHOOSE TO DISPLAY PUBLICLY ON OUR SERVICES